GekkoTheFirst/challenge-one/README.md

 Next step is to install all dependencies (gems)
 > $ bundle install

-Even there is no Java in this project you need to install it as well.
+Even there is no [Java](https://www.java.com/en/download/) used in this project at first look.
+You need to install it as well.
 It is required by Appium and Android.
 We are almost on half way to success.

 ### Appium
 Appium web driver can be downloaded in two ways: [via terminal](http://appium.io/docs/en/about-appium/getting-started/) or download [a client](https://github.com/appium/appium-desktop/releases/tag/v1.15.1).